Your guide to health insurance in Bahrain

 It is also important to ensure that your health insurance plan covers emergency evacuation.
 Should you be unfortunate enough to be taken seriously ill, you might require transportation to another country for further treatment.
 The benefit of emergency evacuation can protect you from the exorbitant financial burden.

 Public and private healthcare systems in Bahrain

 The quality of healthcare provided by facilities in Bahrain is generally high, or at least equal to that in the United States and Western Europe.
 The country has 24 health centers, three clinics, a multidisciplinary medical facility (Salmaniya Medical Complex), a psychiatric hospital, a geriatric hospital, and four birthing centers.
 All Bahraini cities and major towns have at least one modern hospital, with highly trained staff and state-of-the-art equipment.

 The types of healthcare facilities found within Bahrain include public, private, and military.
 Some poorer towns may have older facilities but are still ample to provide acceptable care for your medical needs.
 When receiving care within a private hospital, you’ll generally be treated in a single room rather than a ward.
 Meanwhile, some higher-end private hospitals offer care of a 5-star hotel standard but that, of course, comes with a steeper price tag.
 Some of Bahrain's more well-known medical facilities include the International Hospital of Bahrain, the American Mission Hospital, and the Bahrain Specialist Hospital.

-With a wide variety of facilities available for both Bahraini nationals and expatriates, there are very little problems with overcrowding at medical facilities.
-Hospitals and major clinics are open 24 hours a day and provide service on a first come first serve basis.
-Both Arabic and English are spoken throughout these facilities, with English being standard within private facilities because they routinely treat foreign patients.
+With a wide variety of facilities available for both Bahraini nationals and expatriates, the problem of overcrowding is rarely seen at medical facilities.
+Hospitals and major clinics are open 24 hours a day and provide service on a first come, first served basis.
+Both Arabic and English are spoken throughout these facilities, with English being standard within private facilities because roughly 25% of the population are expats and they routinely treat foreign patients.